Frequently Asked Questions (Sarawak & Sabah)

 If you plan to scale the pinnacles in Mulu or climb Mount Kinabalu, include a pair of light gardening gloves for good grip and protection against rough and sharp surfaces.
-For long treks in the jungle that require you to remain overnight in jungle shelters, it is essential that you bring along a light sleeping bag.
 A torch light or better still a head torch (don’t forget to bring extra bulbs and batteries) is always useful and a must if you wish to go caving.
 As with other trips, a small backpack and water bottle will come in handy.
 Bring along plastic bags to keep clothes and cameras dry in case of rain.
 Dry bags are also useful for keeping cameras dry, particularly if your tour includes a number of boat trips.

 What medicines & toiletries should I bring?

 In addition to personal toiletries bring insect repellent.
 A basic first aid kit should include band aids, mild antiseptic cream for insect bites or light scratches, cotton swabs, tissues, bandages and painkillers.
 You can buy most medicines in local pharmacies.
 Prices are often cheaper than in Western countries.